Brainicism/bgutil-ytdlp-pot-provider/README.md

 ---

-If both methods are available for use, the option (b) script will be prioritized.
+If both methods are available for use, the option (a) HTTP server method will be prioritized.

 ### Verification